jmozmoz/cloudmap/README.rst

   [processing]
   nprocs = 1
+  # use either pyresample or cartopy
+  projection = pyresample

 If the configuration file already exists, a new version is copied to ``CreateCloudMap.ini.new`` to not overwrite the login data.
 The old config file should work after an update, because default values are used for